-The U.S.A is the country of the American dream and thousands of British tourists head there each year to enjoy its huge cities, incredible national parks and magical theme parks.
-America supersizes everything - including the medical bills.
-Going on a trip to the U.S.A without medical cover could not only cost you a lot of money but also your health.
+The USA is the home of the American dream, and thousands of tourists from the UK head there each year to enjoy its huge cities, incredible national parks and magical theme parks.
+America supersizes everything - including medical bills.
+Going on a trip to the USA without medical cover could not only cost you a lot of money, but also your health.

-The medical care in North America is some of the best in the world and you can be sure that the treatment you receive will generally be of a high standard.
-However, this high level of quality comes at a price.
-Health care isn’t free in the land of the free.
+The medical care in North America is of a very high standard.
+However, this high level of quality comes at a price - health care isn’t free in the land of the free.

 The USA medical system isn’t the same as our NHS.
-It relies almost completely on private health insurance and because the government doesn’t put any price limits on what hospitals can charge, the prices can become astronomical.
-Prices can vary state by state, city by city and can even vary within the different hospitals within the same city.
-So, it’s important to know that the price you may pay in one hospital could be wildly different from the price you pay in another (and your provider will probably stipulate which hospitals it covers).
+It relies almost completely on private health insurance and, because the government doesn’t put any price limits on what hospitals can charge, the prices can be astronomical.
+Prices vary state by state, city by city and can even vary between the different hospitals within the same city.
+So, it’s important to know that the price you pay in one hospital could be wildly different from the price you pay in another (and your provider will probably stipulate which hospitals it covers).

-Even some minor complaints could leave you out of pocket by a few hundred dollars.
-If you don’t have medical insurance you will be expected to pay this upfront and if you can’t pay then you may risk not being treated at all.
-Many hospitals will even ask for a large deposit in order to begin treatment.
+Even some minor complaints could leave you out of pocket by a few hundred pounds.
+If you don’t have medical insurance you may be expected to pay this upfront or before being discharged.
+If you can’t pay then you risk not being treated at all.
+Many hospitals will ask for a large deposit in order to begin treatment.

-In the case of emergencies you will be admitted to the nearest hospital.
-If this hospital is private then you will probably be moved to a “public hospital” when you are stable enough.
+In the case of emergencies, you will be admitted to the nearest hospital.
+If this hospital is private then you will probably be moved to a “public hospital” when you are stable enough to be transferred.
 However, these hospitals also aren’t free.
-You will be billed for your treatment afterwards and if you can’t pay then you will be taken to court and perhaps even prosecuted.
+You will be billed for your treatment, and if you can’t pay,you will be taken to court and perhaps even prosecuted.

-It is not mandatory to have travel insurance to enter the U.S.A unless you are over 60 years old.
-If you are over 60 but can’t show appropriate documentation you may be denied entry.
+It is not mandatory to have travel insurance to enter the USA unless you are over 60 years old.
+If you are over 60 but can’t show appropriate travel insurance documentation, you may be denied entry.